 California girl K.C.
-Oakley continues to make her presence known on the U.S. Ski Team, and in 2014 she pulled out a top-10 finish despite nagging shin injuries.
-(Kirk Paulsen)
+Oakley continues to make her presence known on the U.S. Freestyle Ski Team, earning her first World Cup win in 2015.

 In the last event of the 2015 season, Tom Rowley and Nessa Dziemian were crowned dual mogul champions at the USANA U.S. Freestyle National Championships.